 What powers Chartlytics?
 Precision Teaching.
 And where did Precision Teaching come from?
 Ogden R. Lindsley (1922-2004).
-See Ogden, or Og as he would have you call him, below.

 Before Og became the bow-tied, charming, creative force that brought the world amazing discoveries, he toiled away as an undergraduate and graduate student.
 But what a student!
 He earned his Bachelor’s and Master’s degree from Brown University and then went on to obtain his doctorate degree under none other than the most famous psychologist of the 20th century B. F. Skinner.